1. Output information

 Individual deaths are assigned to geographical areas by linking the postcode of usual residence of the deceased to the latest version of the National Statistics Postcode Directory (NSPD).
 This means that figures for each three-year period may be based on slightly different boundaries, where, for example, postcodes are re-allocated from one area into another.
 The impact on life expectancy results is minimal and comparability over time is not therefore affected.

-Deaths of non-residents are excluded from local area LE estimates, since they cannot be assigned to a geographical area.
-However, when LE estimates are calculated for England and Wales as a whole, non-residents are included as they do not need to be assigned to a specific geographical area.
+Deaths of non-residents are excluded from local area life expectancy estimates, since they cannot be assigned to a geographical area.
+However, when life expectancy estimates are calculated for England and Wales as a whole, non-residents are included as they do not need to be assigned to a specific geographical area.

-The national life tables provide the gold standard period LE estimates for the UK and constituent countries.
+The national life tables provide the gold standard period life expectancy estimates for the UK and constituent countries.
 These are calculated using complete life tables (based on single year of age) and should be used when comparing results with other countries.

 Scotland produces estimates of healthy life expectancy (HLE), Scottish healthy life expectancy (SHLE), that differ slightly from our estimates of HLE.
 This is because different survey sources are used; SHLE is based on the Scottish Health Survey.

-There are a number of issues that arise when trying to compare HSLE derived from different sources or methods.
-In general, HSLE are sensitive to:
+There are a number of issues that arise when trying to compare health state life expectancies (HSLEs) derived from different sources or methods.
+In general, HSLEs are sensitive to:

-the survey mode, for example, face-to-face interview, telephone interviews or postal or online surveys; between March 2020 and October 2023 the survey mode of Labour Force Survey and Annual Population Survey changed from face-to-face to telephone as a response to the coronavirus (COVID-19) pandemic
+• the survey mode, for example, face-to-face interview, telephone interviews or postal or online surveys; between March 2020 and October 2023 the survey mode of LFS/APS changed from face-to-face to telephone as a response to the COVID-19 pandemic.

 Differences between HSLEs for different countries can often be explained by differences in these issues.
-It is therefore important that they are considered before attempting comparisons between countries, as also highlighted in a comprehensive review Policy Applications of Health Expectancy (Bone and others, 1995).
+It is therefore important that they are considered before attempting comparisons between countries, as also highlighted in a comprehensive review (Bone and others, 1995).

 Data for Great Britain and England are available dating back to 1980 to 1982, although there are gaps for the years 1995 to 1997, 1997 to 1999 and 1999 to 2001 because of suspension of the GHS in 1997 and 1999.

 In 2005, the GHS underwent two changes.
 The first was a change from a cross-sectional survey to one with a longitudinal rotating panel design, becoming the GLF.
 This resulted in a loss of precision, and possibly accuracy in our estimates of healthy life expectancy (HLE) and disability-free life expectancy (DFLE).
-This change, along with an improvement in the method to account for sample selection, was reported in Update to the methodology used to calculate health expectancies for the UK and constituent countries (PDF, 611KB).
+This change, along with an improvement in the method to account for sample selection, was reported in Health Statistics Quarterly number 45 (PDF, 611KB)

-A simulated time series of HLE was developed to provide users with a consistent synthetic series between 2000 to 2002 and 2004 to 2006, leading to the adoption of the harmonised measure of HLE in 2005 to 2007.
-The HLE estimates are now broadly comparable with that of EU member states and are also consistent with used in the 2011 and 2021 Census.
+A simulated time series of HLE was developed to provide users with a consistent synthetic series between 2000 to 2002 and 2004 to 2006, leading to the adoption of the harmonised definition of general health was introduced from 2005 to 2007.
+The HLE estimates are now broadly comparable with that of EU member states and the UK's 2011 and 2021 Censuses.

-From 2016, a new UK HLE and DFLE time series was published, which has estimates from 2009 to 2011 based on the Annual Population Survey (APS).
+From 2016, a new UK HLE and DFLE time series was published.
+HLE has estimates from 2009 to 2011 and DFLE from 2014 to 2016 based on the Annual Population Survey (APS).
 This is not comparable with previous estimates and encompasses local areas in the four constituent countries, together with combined authorities and Welsh Health Boards, although the time series start for local areas is different for the UK constituent countries.
-For Wales, Scotland and Northern Ireland local areas it is available from 2013 to 2015; for England local areas it is available from 2009 to 2011.
+HLE for Scotland and Northern Ireland local areas is available from 2014 to 2016, for England local areas it is available from 2009 to 2011 and for Wales from 2011 to 2013.
+DFLE is available from 2014 to 2016 for local areas of the UK.

 Accessibility and clarity